Police use of firearms in the United Kingdom

 In the United Kingdom, police firearm policy varies by constituent countries.
 In Northern Ireland, all police officers carry firearms whereas in the rest of the United Kingdom, firearms are carried only by specially-trained firearms officers.

 The Police Service of Northern Ireland (formerly the Royal Ulster Constabulary), Northern Ireland Security Guard Service, Ministry of Defence Police, Civil Nuclear Constabulary, Belfast Harbour Police, Belfast International Airport Constabulary, and some of the Specialist Operations units of the Metropolitan Police involved in firearms and counter-terrorism policing are all issued firearms as a matter of routine.
 Every force also has a firearms unit, with armed response vehicles.

 The vast majority of officers are instead issued with other items for personal defence, such as speedcuffs, extendable "ASP" batons, and incapacitant sprays such as PAVA pepper spray or CS spray.
 While not firearms, incapacitant sprays are subject to some of the same rules and regulations as a projectile firing firearm under Section 5 (b) of the Firearms Act 1968.

-Since 2004, police forces have issued Tasers to Authorised Firearms Officers (AFO's) and Specially Trained Officers (STO's) for use against armed assailants which are considered by the authorities to be a less-lethal alternative to conventional firearms.
+Since 2004, police forces have issued Tasers to Authorised Firearms Officers (AFOs) and Specially Trained Officers (STOs) for use against armed assailants which are considered by the authorities to be a less-lethal alternative to conventional firearms.

 History

-The history of officers not being armed originates from the formation of the Metropolitan Police Service in the 19th century and is partly due to public fears and objections of armed enforcers.
+The history of officers not being armed originates from the formation of the Metropolitan Police Service in 1829 and is partly due to public fears and objections of armed enforcers.
 It had been seen as the responsibility of the British Army to maintain order when needed.